tokengamedev/godot-android-modules/README.md

 The goals of the repository are:
 1. Create a list of commonly used plugins in one place.
 2. Ability to pick and choose from the plugins.
-(Less unwanted code)
+(Less unwanted code / plugins)
 3. Use latest APIs as much as possible
-4. Automate gdap file generation.
+4. Automate gdap (v1)/script(v2) file generation.

-> :zap: **Important Versioning Update:**
+> :zap: **Important GAML Update:**
 >
-> The version numbering of bundle releases has been changed from semantic versioning(e.g., 1.1.0, 1.1.1) to numeric versioning(e.g., 1, 2, 3).
+> All the plugins related to Advertisement display has been deprecated.
+It includes ApplovinMax and Ogury Consent Manager.
+>  The reason being the complexity of the advertisement media networks and multitude of SDKs.
+> This requires a separate approach and hence a separate plugin/repo altogether
 >
-> It is due to challenge of identifying the next version for bundle releases.
->
-> This does not impact the semantic versioning of the individual modules.
-The version number of the release will signify the next bundle release, nothing more, nothing less.

 ### ⚙️Installation and usage